 APTA's Accreditation Department holds Self-study Workshops three times a year.
 These Workshops are held to discuss CAPTE's expectations for specific criteria as well as to address general accreditation and self-study processes.

-A list of educational consultants, if desired, can be obtained from Jody Frost, APTA Director of Academic/Clinical Education Affairs.
+A list of educational consultants, if desired, can be obtained from Libby Ross, APTA Director of Academic Services.